 taken within 72 hours prior to arrival in Rhode Island.

 visiting Rhode Island from out-of-state can find a place for asymptomatic

 (MEDS) FOR FUTURE COVID-19 VACCINATIONS.

-MEDS Point of Distribution (POD) plan which may be used to dispense a vaccine
+The town has a MEDS Point of Distribution (POD) plan which is being

 DUE TO THE IMPACTS UPON OUR HOUSEHOLDS BY

 COVID 19, Portsmouth established a team of volunteers ready to provide

 families with information and access to essential services.
 Residents may seek assistance by completing a